FOR A GREENER TOMORROW.

 - Frozen food boxes.
 Frozen food boxes and freezer cartons have a thin layer of plastic coating on them to preserve them from condensation.
 The plastic coating sprayed on the frozen food boxes makes the paperboard underneath impossible to recycle in the standard pulp process because the container will not break apart during recycling.

-- Napkins, tissues and paper towels.
-Do not include items used for bodily fluids or food.
+- Used Napkins, tissues and paper towels.

 - Food or candy wrappers.
 Wrappers are typically made of multiple materials.
 Bits of plastic, aluminum and paper are mixed together, making it difficult and expensive to recover.